ataraxus/meshdoxer/README.md

 Please execute `meshdoxer` only in its home folder.

-Use `./meshdoxer.sh` install to setup the Container
+Use `./meshdoxer.sh install` to install and setup the Container

 Use `./meshdoxer.sh` to start Meshmixer